ibexa/documentation-developer/docs/guide/field_type_reference.md

 ## Checkbox Field Type

-The Checkbox Field Type stores the current status for a checkbox input, checked of unchecked, by storing a boolean value.
+The Checkbox Field Type stores the current status for a checkbox input, checked or unchecked, by storing a boolean value.

 | Name       | Internal name | Expected input type |
 |------------|---------------|---------------------|